 **Financial Burdens on Homeowners and HOAs**

-When entities are encouraged to pursue litigation over statutory HOA issues, the financial burden on communities rises dramatically.
+When entities are encouraged to pursue litigation over statutory HOA issues, the financial burden on communities can rise dramatically.
 Even in cases where litigation is pursued in good faith, the financial burden of a private right of action is significant.
 Homeowners may find themselves facing hefty legal fees just to defend against a lawsuit- either directly or through their HOA.
 For individual homeowners, this may lead to bankruptcy or force them to abandon their claims entirely.
 For HOA boards, especially in smaller associations, the costs of defending lawsuits will result in increased dues and/or reduced community services.

 The financial strain could be especially damaging for vulnerable populations, such as seniors, low-income families, or those on fixed incomes, who may be forced to divert limited resources toward legal battles rather than other community needs.